Security and Simplification

 “We find our clients have a common method across their environment, because it makes management easier.
-If necessary, it is possible to mix the authentication methods, e.g. on a device or location basis.
+If necessary, it's possible to mix the authentication methods, e.g. on a device or location basis.
 You can split it many ways; it’s what is known as conditional authentication.”

 So how do you bring your users on board?
-Pete Wilson again: ”There’s a critical education piece.
+Wilson: ”There’s a critical education piece.
 Rather than purely telling people what to do, explain your rationale.
 It’s cultural too; anything that improves security should be driven at board level, not just IT.
 Fundamentally, don’t impose things - it’s about bringing your user base with you.
 Tell them your plans at an early stage."